 It’s coming!
 Can you feel it?
 The hustle and bustle of the holidays is almost here.
 But do you really want a Christmas full of chaos, stress, clutter and debt?
 Keep reading to discover practical tips for a more minimalist Christmas that is still full of magic and joy.

-But as I sat in our home my heart was not filled with wonder and joy.
+But as I sat in our home that Christmas morning, my heart was not filled with wonder and joy.

 - Debt from all the gifts and non-essential items we really couldn’t afford